MatthewYong/recipes-connected/README.md

 ### Requirements
 - Python (minimal version 3.0)
+- MongoDB account
 - Heroku account
 - Github account

 ### Cloning the Repository
 To work with a local copy of this project the following steps needs to be taken:

-1. Go to the main page of the GitHub repository and click on the dropdown menu 'Code'
+1. Go to the main page of the GitHub repository and click on the dropdown menu **Code**
 ![alt text][copy-clone]

 [copy-clone]: https://raw.githubusercontent.com/MatthewYong/recipes-connected/master/static/images/readme-images/image-dropdown-clone.png
 2. Copy the URL and go to your local IDE (Integrated Development Environment)
-3. In the terminal of your IDE type in 'git clone' and the paste the URL copied from step 2
+3. In the terminal of your IDE type in **git clone** and the paste the URL copied from step 2
 4. Press Enter and the clone will be created

 ### Working with a Local Copy